 Step 4: Preparation

 Once you have submitted an application to the board you are interested in, you need to begin to prepare for an interview.
 While your application to serve on a board does not guarantee the opportunity to be interviewed, it will be important to prepare yourself as much as possible.
-For example, if you apply to serve on the Planning Commission, it will benefit you to research the position and know what you are getting into – similar to a job interview.
-Read the Planning Commission page on our website, review minutes, agendas and videos from previous meetings held, and contact the staff person in charge of the board to have any questions answered.
-Another great way to prepare is to attend one of the board or commission meetings – those meetings are open to the public and anyone is welcome to attend!
+For example, if you apply to serve on the Planning Commission, it will benefit you to research the position and know what you are getting into - similar to a job interview.
+Go to our Boards and Commission page and select the Planning Commission on our website, review minutes, agendas and videos from previous meetings held, and contact the staff person in charge of the board to have any questions answered.
+Another great way to prepare is to attend one of the board or commission meetings - those meetings are open to the public and anyone is welcome to attend!

 Step 5: The interview process